jeseias/prisma-sql-todo/README.md

 - UseCases
 - Data modeling with prisma (So wonderful)

-Built this application just to shaper my backend skills
+Built this application just to sharpen my backend skills